maciejhirsz/logos/book/src/migrating.md

   the attribute argument `allow_greedy = true` or if you make them non-greedy.
   For more information, see [Common performance pitfalls](./common-regex#common-performance-pitfalls).
+- Logos now precisely follows regex match semantics.
+Before 0.16.0, repetitions were greedily followed, which would cause no matches where a match should have been possible.
+For example, in 0.15.1, it is impossible to match the pattern `a*a` because all `a` bytes are consumed by the repetition.
+This irregular behavior has been fixed in 0.16.0.
+The behavior should now be identical to the `regex` crate with the following assumptions:
+  - Every pattern behaves as if it has a start of input anchor (`^`) prepended to it.
+  - Unicode word boundaries, some lookaround, and other advanced features not supported by the DFA regex engine will cause a compile time error because they cannot be matched by the state machine that logos generates.
 - The error token semantics are now precisely defined.
 See [Error semantics](./common-regex#error-semantics).
 - The new `state_machine_codegen` feature.
 If you are experiencing issues with